plantinformatics/pretzel-documentation-website/docs/Use-Cases/index.md

 # Use Cases

-Use Cases describe was Pretzel can be used for simple outcomes.
+Use Cases describe specific ways Pretzel can be used.

 Select a Use Case from the list on the left.
 If you have any questions, please don't hesitate to [contact us](mailto:gabriel.keeble-gagnere@agriculture.vic.gov.au).